 If you are ready to open up your kitchen to your living room or dining room area, set up an appointment with Maury to discuss your options.
 Or, get inspiration from other newly designed spaces by visiting the Normandy photo gallery.
 You can also follow Normandy Remodeling on Facebook, Twitter and Instagram for even more design ideas.

-Read more like this: Maury Jones, open concept, open floor plan
+Read more like this: beams, Maury Jones, open concept, open floor plan